authgear/authgear-server/docs/specs/user-model.md

 Anonymizing a user is similar to deleting a user.
 Except for the user record, all data including identities, authenticators, sessions, etc will be deleted from the database.
-All the standard or custom attributes of the user will be cleared.
+All the standard and custom attributes of the user will be cleared.
+The user record's fields `is_anonymized` and `anonymized_at` will be updated when the user is anonymized.

 The developer can anonymize a user via the Admin API, or the admin can anonymize a user on the portal.